-TheBubbleBubble.com was created by Jesse Colombo for the purpose of exposing the “CCC Aches” economic bubbles and warning of their ability to severely damage and destabilize the global economy.
+TheBubbleBubble.com was created by Jesse Colombo, who also writes a column on Forbes.com, for the purpose of exposing dangerous post-2009 economic bubbles and warning of their ability to severely damage and destabilize the global economy.
 “CCC Aches” is an acronym that Jesse coined for “China, Commodities, Canada, Australia, College, Healthcare, Emerging markets and Social media,” all of which are large and growing bubbles that arose in the 2000s that very few people recognize as bubbles.
 (Click here to learn more about the "CCC Aches" bubbles)

 All of the “CCC Aches” bubbles are viewed by mainstream analysts and commentators as legitimate “engines of economic growth” and not the highly-threatening bubbles that they have truly become.
 In this regard, the “CCC Aches” bubbles share a common ground with the Dot-com Bubble and US Housing Bubble, which were both viewed as legitimate economic growth booms right up until their violent implosions.